Simplify Project Controlling with the KISS Principle in MOCO

 Custom project list with exactly the data you need for your overview.

-The most helpful reports are those that can be accessed directly.
+The most helpful reports are those that are directly accessible.
 A central project list with individually compiled columns gives you exactly the overview you need for your project business.
 Filter options help your team retrieve the information relevant to them directly – without information overload.
-So here too: keep it simple and stupid.
+Here too, the rule applies: keep it simple and stupid.

 In MOCO, you manage all projects flexibly and agilely.

-✔ Budget progress at a glance – to react in time
+Budget progress in view – to react in time

-✔ Smart Filter – that draws attention to tasks to be done
+Smart Filter – that draws attention to tasks that need to be done

 Performance vs. Budget

-The progress bar shows how much of the budget has already been used by hours (light green) and additional services (dark green).
+The progress bar shows how much of the budget has already been utilized by hours (light green) and additional services (dark green).
 A click leads directly to the detailed project report.

 ➡️ This way, you can identify budget deviations early – and adjust projects before it becomes critical.